kabaloofri/kabaloofri/README.md

 # 💫 About Me:
 Hi!
 I'm a developer with experience in C, C++, C#, Assembly, and Python.
-I enjoy game development with Unity, building scuffed games.
+I like to make games with Unity, mostly scuffed games tho.

-_"clean code with errors, is better than spaghetti code that works"_

 # 💻 Tech Stack: